 Material Specific Exceptions

 Some hazardous materials are eligible for reduced requirements based on their characteristics, quantity, or mode of transportation.
-Materials for which reduced requirements may apply include combustible liquids, certain types of batteries, and some mercury-containing lamps.
+Materials for which reduced requirements may apply include combustible liquids, certain types of batteries, and bulbs containing hazardous materials.

 Special Permits and Approvals